 A long, low retaining wall is constructed of bricks and finished with a row of single wide bricks as a wall topper.
 Posts divide the retaining for structural support.
 As a focal point, the wall is made attractive and suits its setting – a residential front yard next to a sidewalk – with light posts and stairs.

 This deceptively simple retaining wall creates an area of even ground in landscaping that might otherwise be unusable.
-Red mulch provides distinction to white bricks.
+Red mulch provides distinction from white bricks.

 A low, curved retaining wall in the front yard is constructed of natural stone.
 They have visually tied the stairs to the wall by using the same stone for both the steps and the capstones for the natural rock wall.